mercari/gaurun/CONFIGURATION.md

 # Configuration for Gaurun

-A configuration file format for Gaurun is [TOML](https://github.com/toml-lang/toml).
+The configuration file format for Gaurun is [TOML](https://github.com/toml-lang/toml).

-A configuration for Gaurun has some sections.
-A example is [here](conf/gaurun.toml).
+The configuration for Gaurun has some sections.
+The example is [here](conf/gaurun.toml).

  * [Core Section](#core-section)
  * [API Section](#api-section)